Using the Walrus client

 The delete command reclaims the storage object associated with the deleted blob, which is re-used to store new blobs.
 The delete operation provides flexibility around managing storage costs and re-using storage.

 The delete operation has limited utility for privacy: It only deletes slivers from the current epoch storage nodes, and subsequent epoch storage nodes, if no other user has uploaded a copy of the same blob.
-If another copy of the same blob exists in Walrus the delete operation will not make the blob unavailable for download, and walrus read invocations will download it.
-Copies of the public blob may be cached or downloaded by users, and these copies are not deleted.
+If another copy of the same blob exists in Walrus, the delete operation will not make the blob unavailable for download, and walrus read invocations will download it.
+After the deletion is finished, the CLI checks the updated status of the blob to see if it is still accessible in Walrus (unless the --no-status-check option is specified).
+However, even if it isn't, copies of the public blob may be cached or downloaded by users, and these copies are not deleted.

 Delete reclaims space only